joakim/kay/README.md

 "literal for a method cell (function in other languages)"
 method-literal: => { … }

-"a method cell that takes a message, prints its argument and returns a string"
+"a method cell that receives a message, prints its argument and returns a string"
 method-example: | (argument) | => {
     print (argument)
     return 'argument was {argument}'
 }

-"an inlined method cells, having implicit `return` (lambda in other languages)"
+"an inlined method cell, having implicit `return` (lambda in other languages)"
 method-inlined: | (argument) | => true

 "literal for a receptor method (object method in other languages)"